byrzhm/build-a-riscv-chip-from-scratch/tutorial/single-cycle/implementation.md

 It's not very hard to connect all the components.
 If you don't know what to do, check the complete datapath we have built.

+## Test our implementations

+I write some very simple testbenches to test my implementations, you can see these testbench at [single-cycle/sim](https://github.com/byrzhm/SimpleRV/tree/main/single-cycle/sim)